 Before the pandemic even began, there were already mothers who worked at home while taking care of their families.
 Even though it’s an outdated gender role, the nurturing biological qualities of mothers made them ideal for this biologically assigned gender role.
 As the definition of what a modern woman has transformed over the last few decades, women are taking on both roles and the most ideal set-up for that is to work at home.

 It’s always great to have your own income that you can spend on whatever you want – be it on your family’s needs or your own.
 But that doesn’t necessarily mean that you need to sacrifice family life to earn your own income from the comfort of your home.
+You can still make time for family while having a career.
+You can still go off and have arcade & family fun for all ages on vacations with the kids while knowing you have a secure career when you get home.
+The key is in finding a balance and while it’s not always easy it’s the very best thing that you can do for yourself to keep your mind feeling serene.
+You need to feel like you have a handle on things, and that means doing all you can to balance the rush with the smooth.
 Here are some tips to balance your work-at-home life with family life, while keeping your own sanity.

 1. Take Your Time Off

 Whether it’s a job at home or if you have your own business that you can operate from your home, making sure that you take your time off can help you stay productive and sane.
 You won’t be too stressed to take care of your kids because you’ll be able to learn how to stop thinking about work as soon as your workday ends.
 Sticking to a schedule that fits your lifestyle would be the first step into getting your body used to take its mind off of work as soon as you clock out.